 Following the Enloe incident, however, there has been pushback from child advocates over how the state handles teen discipline.
 This week, Legal Aid of North Carolina is filing a complaint with the Justice Department’s Civil Rights Division, alleging “over-reliance on unregulated school policing practices, often in response to minor infractions of school rules.”
 The complaint charges that those policies routinely violate “students’ educational and constitutional rights, as well as protections for students with disabilities and for African-American students against unlawful discrimination.”

 The issues in Wake County have also resonated nationally.
-Earlier this month, the federal Education and Justice departments issued new guidance on school discipline, designed to disrupt what’s increasingly called the “school-to-prison pipeline” that critics say lands far too many black and Hispanic students in the courthouse — or jail.
+Earlier this month, the federal Education and Justice departments issued new guidance on school discipline, designed to disrupt what’s increasingly called the school-to-prison pipeline, which critics say lands far too many black and Hispanic students in the courthouse — or jail.

 The new guidance, which is voluntary, urges school officials to remember that they, not police officers, are responsible for routine student discipline.
 It also urges schools to improve faculty training to resolve conflicts without calling the cops.